CopilotC-Nvim/CopilotChat.nvim/README.md

       prompt = '> /COPILOT_REVIEW\n\nReview the selected code.',
     },
     Fix = {
-      prompt = '> /COPILOT_GENERATE\n\nThere is a problem in this code.
-Rewrite the code to show it with the bug fixed.', },
+      prompt = 'There is a problem in this code.
+Identify the issues and rewrite the code with fixes.
+Explain what was wrong and how your changes address the problems.', },
     Optimize = {
-      prompt = '> /COPILOT_GENERATE\n\nOptimize the selected code to improve performance and readability.', },
+      prompt = 'Optimize the selected code to improve performance and readability.
+Explain your optimization strategy and the benefits of your changes.', },
     Docs = {
-      prompt = '> /COPILOT_GENERATE\n\nPlease add documentation comments to the selected code.', },
+      prompt = 'Please add documentation comments to the selected code.', },
     Tests = {
-      prompt = '> /COPILOT_GENERATE\n\nPlease generate tests for my code.',
+      prompt = 'Please generate tests for my code.', },
-    },
     Commit = {
       prompt = '> #git:staged\n\nWrite commit message for the change with commitizen convention.
-Make sure the title has maximum 50 characters and message is wrapped at 72 characters.
-Wrap the whole message in code block with language gitcommit.', },
+Keep the title under 50 characters and wrap message at 72 characters.
+Format as a gitcommit code block.', },
   },